tsunami416604/azure-docs.hu-hu/articles/backup/scripts/backup-powershell-script-find-recovery-services-vault.md

 ## <a name="how-to-execute-the-script"></a>A szkript végrehajtása

 1. Mentse a fenti szkriptet a gépen a választott névvel.
-Ebben a példában a *FindRegisteredStorageAccount. ps1*néven mentettük.
+Ebben a példában a *FindRegisteredStorageAccount.ps1ként *mentettük.
 2. Futtassa a szkriptet a következő paraméterek megadásával:

     * **-ResourceGroupName** – a Storage-fiók erőforráscsoport